Scientific-Simulation-Studio/MolFlow/DEPLOYMENT.md

 ### Suggestions for production
-moleculeflow use `ray` as its distribution system.
+molflow use `ray` as its distribution system.
 You may need to do some more configuration for higher security when using it in production.
 The following actions can help improve security features.